tinatrinh8/Chat-Application/README.md

-# Chat-Application
+# Chat-Application 🌳👩🏻‍🏫🫧🍓🛝
 A simple tool for real-time communication.

 This application consists of two main components: the server (`server.py`) and the client (`client.py`).
 The server handles incoming connections and relays messages between clients, while the client provides an interface for users to connect to the server, send, and receive messages.
-Inluded is a DOCX report of the lab, written in french (`CEG3585 – Lab1.docx`).

-### Prerequisites
+### 🏊🏻‍♀️ Prerequisites

 Ensure you have Python installed on your system.
 You can download Python from [here](https://www.python.org/downloads/).

-### Installation
+### 🪅 Installation

 1. Clone the repository to your local machine:
    ```